ymirapp/docs/docs/guides/domain-mapping.md

 ### Requesting a SSL certificate

-Each domain that you want to map needs to have a valid SSL certificate before you're allowed to deploy.
+Each domain that you want to map needs to have a valid [SSL certificate][4] before you're allowed to deploy.
 You'll need to use the [`certificate:request`][2] command to request one for each registered domain that you want to map to your environment.
 So, for example, if you want to map your project environment to `domain.co.uk` and `subsite.domain.co.uk`, you only need to request a SSL certificate for `domain.co.uk`.

 ![certificate:request wp-foundation.org](../../images/wp-foundation-certificate-request.png)